Geam/config_common/README.md

 #### ln file
 In this file, you can write the symlink you want to create.
-Those symlink will be update by the global install.sh if you've got a zfs change.
+Those symlink will be updated by the global install.sh if you've got a zfs change.
 The syntax is as follow :
 ```text
 <file_to_symlink>:<name_of_symlink>
 ```
-Those name will be prefix because, most of the time the file to symlink come from your personnal config dir and most of the time, you want it in your home.
+Those name will be prefix because most of the time the file to symlink come from your personnal config dir, and most of the time you want it in your home.
 The command that will be run is the following :
 ```bash
 ln -s $HOME/.config_personnal/<file_to_symlink> $HOME/<name_of_symlink>